2016 Mong Kok civil unrest

 Civil unrest occurred in Mong Kok, Hong Kong from the night of 8 February 2016 until the following morning.
-The incident escalated from the government's crackdown on unlicensed street hawkers during the Chinese New Year holidays.
-Eventual violent clashes broke out between police and protesters, resulting in injuries on both sides.
+This incident occurred following the government's crackdown on unlicensed street hawkers during the Chinese New Year holidays.
+Eventually, violent clashes broke out between police and protesters, resulting in injuries on both sides.

-The Hong Kong government has classified the violent incident as a riot (旺角暴動), while some media outlets and social media platforms have opted for calling the event the "Fishball Revolution" (魚蛋革命), in reference to fishballs, a popular Hong Kong street food.
-The violence has been described by The Economist as "the worst outbreak of rioting since the 1960s."
+The Hong Kong government has officially classified the violent incident as a riot (旺角暴亂), while some media outlets and social media platforms have opted to call the event the "Fishball Revolution" (魚蛋革命), in reference to fishballs, a popular Hong Kong street food.
+This incident has been described by The Economist as "the worst outbreak of rioting since the 1960s."

 Background

 Political context

-After the 2014 protests, the popularity of Leung Chun-ying continued to be low, dropping slightly below the low point it had during the protests.
-His administration also received poor popularity ratings in a survey by HKPOP, an institute affiliated with the University of Hong Kong.
-The relationship between the Hong Kong Police Force, often referred to as "Asia's finest" in the past, and the public also became strained mainly due to a number of controversies, including the beating of protester Ken Tsang by seven plainclothes officers in Admiralty, the indiscriminate clubbing of members of the public by superintendent Franklin Chu in Mong Kok during the 2014 protests and the considerable delay for them to be prosecuted.
+After the 2014 protests, the popularity of the then Chief Executive of Hong Kong, Leung Chun-ying continued to be low, dropping slightly below the low point it had during the protests.
+His administration also received poor popularity ratings in a survey conducted by the Hong Kong University Public Opinion Programme (HKPOP), an institute affiliated with the University of Hong Kong.
+The relationship between the Hong Kong Police Force, and the general public also became strained due to a number of controversies, including the beating of protester Ken Tsang by seven plainclothes officers in Admiralty, the indiscriminate clubbing of members of the public by superintendent Franklin Chu in Mong Kok during the 2014 protests and the police's refusal to prosecute the offending officers.

 The events of 2014 spawned a number of new activist groups with some taking an anti-government and militant stance.
-Hong Kong Indigenous, a localist group formed in early 2015, had previously been involved in violent clashes with police in several anti-parallel trading protests.
-The various localist groups hold a strong anti-mainland sentiment, generally with the view that the increasing political and economic integration of Hong Kong and Mainland China, as well as the influx of Mainland tourists and immigrants are undermining the autonomy and identity of Hong Kong.
+Hong Kong Indigenous, a localist camp party formed in early 2015, had previously been involved in violent clashes with police in several anti-parallel trading protests.
+The various localist groups hold a strong anti-mainland sentiment, generally with the view that the increasing political and economic integration of Hong Kong and Mainland China, as well as the influx of Mainland tourists and immigrants were undermining the autonomy and identity of Hong Kong.